mrward/mrward.github.com/source/_posts/2015-01-18-NuGetSupportInXamarinStudio5-7.markdown

 ## NuGet menus renamed

-The menus have been changed so they now include the word NuGet to make it easier to find and use NuGet.
+The menus have been changed so they now include the word NuGet to make them easier to discover.

 ### Project menu